Barron Storey

-Barron Storey (born 1940, Dallas, TX) is an American illustrator, graphic novelist, and educator.
-He is famous for his accomplishments as an illustrator and fine artist, as well as for his career as a teacher.
-Storey has taught illustration since the 1970s and currently is on the faculty at San Jose State University.
-He trained at Art Center in Los Angeles and under Robert Weaver at the School of Visual Arts in New York.
+Barron Storey (born 1940) is an American illustrator, graphic novelist, and educator.
+He is known for his accomplishments as an illustrator and fine artist, as well as for his career as a teacher.
+Storey has taught illustration since the 1970s and is on the faculty at San Jose State University.
+Storey lives in San Francisco, California.

-Career
+Early life and education

+Barron Storey was born in 1940, in Dallas, Texas, to parents Juanita Williamson Storey, and Lewis Barron Storey, a teacher of the Carrollton-Farmers Branch Independent School District and a tract home developer in Carrollton, Texas.

+He trained at ArtCenter College of Design in Los Angeles, and under Robert Weaver at the School of Visual Arts in New York City.

+Commercial art career

 Barron Storey has been a commercial illustrator since the 1960s, and his clients have included major magazines such as Boys' Life, Reader's Digest, and National Geographic.
 His cover portraits for Time of Howard Hughes and Yitzhak Rabin hang in the Smithsonian's National Portrait Gallery.
 His giant painting of the South American rain forest hangs in New York's American Museum of Natural History, and a 1979 rendering of the space shuttle commissioned by NASA, the first official painting ever done of it, hangs in the Air and Space Museum on the National Mall.

 As a book illustrator he has done cover illustrations for the Franklin Library classics, War and Peace, The Good Earth and Stories by Sinclair Lewis; as well as the covers of Fahrenheit 451 for Del Rey / Ballantine; and, most famously, the 1980 reissue of Lord of the Flies.

-Storey has also published many comics and graphic novels, including The Marat/Sade Journals (Tundra), which was nominated for an Eisner Award, Neil Gaiman's The Sandman: Endless Nights (DC/Vertigo) which won an Eisner, Tales from the Edge #1-10, Barron Storey’s WATCH Magazine (Vanguard), and Life After Black (Graphic Novel Art).
+Storey has also published many comics and graphic novels, including The Marat/Sade Journals (Tundra), which was nominated for an Eisner Award, Neil Gaiman's The Sandman: Endless Nights (DC/Vertigo) which won an Eisner, Tales from the Edge #1-10, Barron Storey's WATCH Magazine (Vanguard), and Life After Black (Graphic Novel Art).
 Several of his students, including Scott McCloud, Peter Kuper, and Dan Brereton, have become leading figures in the graphic novel field.

-In Summer/Fall of 2015, Storey was forced into retirement by California College of the Arts, the Oakland CA institution where he had been teaching illustration for 30 years.
+Academic career

+Storey has taught at the School of Visual Arts, Pratt Institute, and San Jose State University.

+Storey taught illustration for 30 years and co-chaired the Illustration Department at the California College of Arts and Crafts (now California College of the Arts), in Oakland, California.